 Carpet Snake Dreaming, 1976

 The rock waterhole site of Alcootha, which sits atop a hill, is represented by the central circle in this painting.
 The green horseshoe shapes around it are waterbirds.
-The Carpet Snake ancestor associated with this site travelled west and then turned back to his own country, searching for one of his countrymen with whom he could share some food.
-Eventually the two met, exchanged ceremonial greetings then went their separate ways.
+The Carpet Snake ancestor associated with this site travelled west and then turned back to his own Country, searching for one of his countrymen with whom he could share some food.
+Eventually the 2 met, exchanged ceremonial greetings then went their separate ways.
 The other circular markings suggest the tall conical headdresses worn by the men.